-NOTICE IS HEREBY GIVEN THAT the annual general and special meeting (the "Meeting") of shareholders of Fiera Capital Corporation ("Fiera Capital" or the "Corporation") will be held at the Centre Mont-Royal, 2200 Mansfield Street, Montreal, Quebec, on Thursday May 23, 2013, at 9:30 a.m.
-(Montreal time) for the following purposes:
+NOTICE IS HEREBY GIVEN THAT the annual general and special meeting (the "Meeting") of shareholders of Fiera Capital Corporation ("Fiera Capital" or the "Corporation") will be held at the Centre Mont-Royal, 2200 Mansfield Street, Montréal, Québec, on Wednesday May 21, 2014, at 9:30 a.m.
+(Montréal time) for the following purposes:

-- (a) to receive the financial statements of Fiera Capital for the financial year ended December 31, 2012 and the independent auditor's report thereon; - (b) to elect Class A and Class B Directors: - (c) to appoint auditors and authorize the Board of Directors to fix their remuneration; - (d) to consider and, if thought advisable, to approve, with or without variation, an ordinary resolution of the holders of class A subordinate voting shares of the Corporation and class B special voting shares of the Corporation (an "Ordinary Resolution") to amend the 2007 Stock Option Plan of the Corporation, the full text of which is set forth in Appendix "D" of the accompanying management information circular (the "Circular"); - (e) to consider and, if thought advisable, to approve, with or without variation, an Ordinary Resolution of the shareholders of the Corporation to adopt a Restricted Share Unit Plan, the full text of which is set forth in Appendix "E" of the Circular; - (f) to consider and, if thought advisable, to approve, with or without variation, an Ordinary Resolution of the shareholders of the Corporation to adopt a Performance Share Unit Plan, the full text of which is set forth in Appendix "F" of the Circular; and - (g) to transact such further and other business as may properly come before the Meeting or any adjournment or postponement thereof.
+- (a) to receive the financial statements of Fiera Capital for the financial year ended December 31, 2013 and the independent auditor's report thereon; - (b) to elect Class A and Class B Directors; - (c) to appoint auditors and authorize the Board of Directors to fix their remuneration; - (d) to consider and, if thought advisable, to approve, with or without variation, a special resolution of the holders of class A subordinate voting shares of the Corporation, voting separately as a class, and the class B special voting shares of the Corporation, voting separately as a class, to authorize the filing of articles of amendment to create a new class of shares to be designated as "Preferred Shares", the full text of which is set forth in Appendix "D" of the accompanying management information circular (the "Circular"); - (e) to consider and, if thought advisable, to approve, with or without variation, an ordinary resolution of the holders of class A subordinate voting shares of the Corporation and class B special voting shares of the Corporation to approve the Corporation's amended and restated Performance Share Unit Plan Applicable to Business Units and ratify a grant of 102,564 performance share units, the full text of which is set forth in Appendix "E" of the Circular; and - (f) to transact such further and other business as may properly come before the Meeting or any adjournment or postponement thereof.